CartoDB/cartodb/doc/manual/source/install.rst

         export C_INCLUDE_PATH=/usr/include/gdal
         export PATH=$PATH:/usr/include/gdal

-  After this change, re-run the pip install command, and it should work.
+  After this, re-run the pip install command, and it should work.

-* Add the grunt command to the PATH:
+* Add the grunt command to the PATH

   .. code-block:: bash

     export PATH=$PATH:$PWD/node_modules/grunt-cli/bin

-* Install all necesary gems:
+* Install all necesary gems

   .. code-block:: bash

     bundle install

 * Precompile assets.
 Note that the last parameter is the environment used to run the application.
 It must be the same used in the Maps and SQL APIs